 Wholesale reform of New Zealand’s environmental laws occurred during the 1980s.
 This culminated in the enactment of the Resource Management Act 1991 which endeavoured to incorporate into one statute the law relating to the use of land, air and water.
 1302 This remains a key piece of environmental legislation within New Zealand, although many environmental resources are managed under other legislation.
+However, this will not be the case for much longer.
+As of 2021 the Government has committed to reforming New Zealand’s environmental legislation.
+This is addressed in the Environment Guide’s Reform section.

 The concepts underpinning the Resource Management Act were based on developments in both international and local thinking over the previous 20 years.
 The 1972 Stockholm United Nations Conference on Environment and Development provided the first forum for international debate on concepts such as integrated environmental management and sustainable development.